-Jennifer Seastone is a native New Yorker with roots in performance.
-Her practice extends to visual objects and tech-mediated performance, sometimes combining all these at the same time.
-She has a BFA in experimental theater from NYU, and an MFA from CCNY in Digital and Interdisciplinary Arts Practice.
+Jennifer Seastone is a native New Yorker with roots in performance and visual objects.
+She has a BFA in experimental theater from NYU, and an MFA from City College in Digital and Interdisciplinary Arts Practice.

 I create by asking questions, and research through body and material.
 My work encourages the viewer to to interpret what it means to destroy and create memory.
 I am interested in entropy, disintegration and destruction as a site for growth and change.
 Many times the work has different iterations: i.e. textiles, performance around the textiles and then a different work that is created as an object documentation of the process.
-My work is driven by the ghosting or the invisible past shining through to the present without words: creating historical context while simultaneously existing in the present.
+My work is driven by the ghosting or the invisible past pushing through to the present without words: creating historical context while simultaneously existing in the present.
 The materials speak of the existence of the shadow of the work or the third, invisible other in this one-on-one encounter, and lives between the cerebral and ephemeral.